Serve it as rare as you like!

 Put the steaks on a grill or other surface that can take the heat, and slap a quick char on them with something like a weed burner (OUTSIDE ONLY!
 FIRE EXTINGUISHER HANDY!) or a Searzall.
 Yes, there are other ways to apply the char, but they are slower and wind up cooking the steaks beyond rare.

 Serve as quickly as possible.
 Tent it in foil if necessary.
 Serve on hot plates, drizzling a bit of that heated pan sauce over them.
-If you didn't make sauce, a pat of room-temp butter on top can be nice.
+If you didn't make sauce, a little melted butter on top can be nice.

 View online at http://KillerNoms.com/chops